s-k-y-h-i-g-h/s-k-y-h-i-g-h/README.md

 - [Blueprint](https://discord.gg/6vmC5Vfr)
 - [UK Nootropics](https://discord.gg/Cbjgh6K4)

-Thanks for taking an interest in me and I wish you a great daY ^_^
+Thanks for taking an interest in me and I wish you a great day ^_^